 We read submissions all year round.
 If you miss a deadline, your work will automatically be considered for the next issue.
 Our response times vary but it is generally about six weeks.

 Please only submit ONCE per issue.
 Structure your submissions EXACTLY as you'd see them in a book.
 Do not double–space, do not double–space after a full stop/period.
 Otherwise this takes us a lot of time to correct that does not need to be taken– and if you do, we will not be happy.
-Do not use PDF format.
-We'll love you for abiding by this and it's very easy, really.
 If you are not accepted for publication, wait until we are reading for the subsequent issue.
 It helps us with backlog and we will very much appreciate you for it!
 A short, professional cover letter is appreciated with 50-100 word third person bio.
 Do not double space (format your submissions as you would see them formatted in a book, for example) and punctuation is always a good thing.

 If you're submitting fiction or non–fiction, a synopsis is not needed.
 Don't ruin it for us.
 All submissions in one file, please!

 Please take care to submit according to our guidelines.
 Unfortunately, we are not in a position to pay our contributors at present.
 Read our guidelines in full.